Jennifer Gutierrez (triathlete)

-Jennifer Gutierrez (born April 28, 1967) is a triathlete from the United States.
+Jennifer Ann Gutierrez (born April 28, 1967) is a triathlete from the United States.

 Gutierrez competed at the first Olympic triathlon at the 2000 Summer Olympics and she was the first American to qualify as a triathlete for the 2000 Olympics.
 She took thirteenth place with a total time of 2:03:38.48.

 Gutierrez graduated from Oliver Wendell Holmes High School in San Antonio, Texas.
 She is a graduate of Pepperdine University where she was a four-year letter winner in swimming.
 She did her first triathlon in 1994 and became a professional in 1995.
 She placed fourth at the 1999 Pan American Games.